ngordon1107/pythonTripPlanner/README.md

 That's all for now!
 Stay tuned for more features

 ## Release History
+* 1.1.1
+  * Edit trip name and notes!
 * 1.1.0
-  * Edit Hotel and Accomodations information
+  * Edit Flight and Accommodations information
 * 1.0.5
-  * Add and view Hotel and Accommodations
+  * Add and view Accommodations and Flights
 * 1.0.0
     * Initial release: Add, edit, view and delete trip details